Battle of B-R5RB: Commemoration

 The history of the battle and the installed memorial was labeled by historian Daniel Fandino "must-see" for players as well as the general public who might otherwise not be interested in the game.
+In 2021, PC Gamer included the Titanomachy as one of the "coolest Eve Online locations you should visit at least once", and called the landmark one of the most important in the game's history.